-In the application in the bottom left-hand corner you will see a link which is titled ‘Store’.
+In the application in the bottom left-hand corner, you”ll see a link which is titled ‘Store’.
 If you click on that it will take you to the directory of what is available to either listen to as a one-off or subscribe if you wish to.
 Then use the search box to type in the titles I’ve posted.

-Which are my favourite podcasts to listen to?
+Which are some good podcasts to listen to?

-Now that is out of the way let’s get it on with why you are here, to see my favourite podcasts.
-Remember that my personal taste obviously dictates what is here.
+Remember that personal taste obviously dictates what is here.
 But if you like the topic of them then check them out, they all cost £0.00 after all so you can’t lose.
 There are huge amounts of others out there remember!

 The Joe Rogan Experience – Joe Rogan is an American comedian who does regular podcasts and is now one of the most famous podcasters in the world.
-He has a variety of guests and they discuss a whole range of things.
+He has a variety of guests and they discuss a whole wide range of things.
 It is very adult orientated so if you have delicate ears then don’t listen to this.
-However, I find it hilarious and if you are a comedy lover then check one out.
+This podcast is now exclusive to Spotify.

-BBC Radio4 More or Less Behind the Stats – This appeals to the geek in me.
+BBC Radio4 More or Less Behind the Stats – This may appeal to your inner geek.
 Some of them I don’t like as the topic doesn’t appeal to me, but others are brilliant.
-They look at statistics which have surfaced recently and delve deeper in to them.
+They look at statistics that have surfaced recently and delve deeper into them.
 I have recently listened to them talking about how accurate dogs ages are when converted to human years and also looking at the claimed figures of Man Utd fans.
 A lot of the episodes are very interesting.

-Ricky Gervais – Massively successful in everything he does I think Ricky Gervais was the main reason I started listening to podcasts.
+Ricky Gervais – Massively successful in most things he does, Ricky Gervais was the reason I started listening to podcasts.
 They no longer do regular ones however he still uploads new bits.
-Such as Equality Street which he did recently for charity, and also ‘Learn Guitar with David Brent’ which is very funny!
+Such as ‘Learn Guitar with David Brent’ which is very funny!
 You can also still see past episodes and listen to them.
 Some very funny conversations with Karl Pilkington and Steven Merchant in there.

-Tiestos Club Life – If you are a fan of dance music then you will love this.
-If you don’t know who Tiesto is then this isn’t for you.
+Tiesto Club Life – If you’re a fan of dance music you’ll love this.
+If you don’t know who Tiesto is then this isn’t for you!
 Released weekly with new tunes there are plenty of bangers in every episode, especially ideal for when working on a Friday afternoon haha.

 There you have it, they are my faves for when you are busy making money from home.
-Check them out if you like the little synopsis I have posted about each.
+Check them out if you like the sound of them.
 If they don’t excite you have a good look around, and in fact, it is worth searching every couple of weeks for new ones.
-If you are interesting in listening about ways to make more be sure to check out my very own personal finance podcast.
-Thanks for reading this page today, I hope it’s a useful resource.
+If you are interested in listening about ways to make more be sure to check out my very own personal finance podcast.